SP4CE-B4R/SpaceBar/README.md

-# spacebar
+# SP4CE-B4R
-welcome to space bar
+Welcome to spacebar's website!
+Feel free to take a look at the code and suggest/contribute to it.